chanturia/TAU_PHP_API_CLIENT/docs/Api/UsersApi.md

 require_once(__DIR__ . '/vendor/autoload.php');

 $api_instance = new Swagger\Client\Api\UsersApi();
-$createCredentials = new \Swagger\Client\Model\CreateCredentials(); // \Swagger\Client\Model\CreateCredentials | User credentials consisting of first name, last name , email and password and optional date of birth and gender.Also User can be created by its facebookID and optionallu a facebook image URL or by its Google ID anad optionally a Google image URL.
+$userCreateCredentials = new \Swagger\Client\Model\UserCreateCredentials(); // \Swagger\Client\Model\UserCreateCredentials | User credentials consisting of first name, last name , email and password.
+Optionally date of birth, gender, position coordinates and custom defined properties.
+Also a User can be created by its Facebook ID and optionally a Facebook image URL or by its Google ID and optionally a Google image URL.

 try {
-    $result = $api_instance->createUser($createCredentials);
+    $result = $api_instance->createUser($userCreateCredentials);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling UsersApi->createUser: ', $e->getMessage(), PHP_EOL;